 Alongside this frantic activity lookout for collaborations with Sexton Ming.
 Billy and Sexton have been working together since 1979, on poetry, music and paintings.
 Their work is documented on five LPs and over 25 small press publications.
 They are inspired by the early Dadaists, Edward Lear, Captain Beefheart and the literature of the absurd.
 The Guardian described their material as ‘An authentic output of creative play’.
 Billy and Sexton describe it as ‘A smoking chimney stack that falls over and crushes your wife and kids’.
 Curiously both are true.

-(Another ‘lost group’ is The Chatham Singers, specialising in blues & country, they have released two albums so far – Heaven’s Journey and Juju Claudius.)
+(Another ‘lost group’ is The Chatham Singers, specialising in blues & country, they have released three albums so far – Heaven’s Journey, Juju Claudius, and most recently Kings of The Medway Delta in 2020.)

 Next up was Wild Billy Childish & The Musicians Of The British Empire, or The MBEs for short.
 Formed in 2006 they released three albums which included classic tracks such as ‘Thatchers Children’ ‘Joe Strummer’s Grave’ & ‘Christmas 1979’.
 This band featured ex-Buffs Wolf Howard on drums & Nurse Julie, Billy’s wife on bass.